postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ### About Socket.IO

 In addition to raw WebSocket connections, Postman also supports Socket.IO connections.
 Socket.IO is one of the most popular libraries to enable event-driven, bidirectional, real-time communication between clients and servers.
 It uses WebSocket as its transport layer.
-Many developers use Socket.IO in combination with HTTP APIs; now you can enjoy the benefits of Postman while switching between these two paradigms at will.
+Many developers use Socket.IO in combination with HTTP APIs, and Postman enables you to switch between the two paradigms at will.

 ## Contents